buildasaurs/XcodeServerSDK/README.md

 First brought to you in [Buildasaur](https://github.com/czechboy0/Buildasaur), now in an independent project.
 This is an unofficial, community-maintained project and is not associated with Apple.

-# Xcode Server API Versions
+# :signal_strength: Xcode Server API Versions
 | Xcode Server API | Supported? |
 | :-- | :--: | :--: |
 | Xcode 7 and newer | :white_check_mark: from [0.1](https://github.com/czechboy0/XcodeServerSDK/releases/tag/v0.1) |